ejmoore99/recipeaze-tech-cadets/README.md

-# Recipeaze
+# 🍲 Recipeaze

 ## Overview
 Welcome to the Recipe Generator Website!
 This project was developed for the Tech Cadets competition and serves as a comprehensive showcase of our skills in web development, algorithm design, and user experience.
 This project also serves as a valuable internship experience, demonstrating full-stack development capabilities with a team of up to 8 contributors.

 ### Features
-- Generate Random Recipe: Click the "Generate Recipe" button to get a random recipe from the MealDB API, including ingredients, instructions, and a picture.
+- 🥘 Generate Random Recipe: Click the "Generate Recipe" button to get a random recipe from the MealDB API, including ingredients, instructions, and a picture.
-- Search Recipes: Search for recipes based on keywords to find recipes that match your preferences.
+- 🔍 Search Recipes: Search for recipes based on keywords to find recipes that match your preferences.
-- Save Recipes: Save your favorite recipes to your profile.
+- 💾 Save Recipes: Save your favorite recipes to your profile.
-- User Authentication: Register, login, and logout functionalities to manage user profiles and saved recipes.
+- 🔑 User Authentication: Register, login, and logout functionalities to manage user profiles and saved recipes.

 ### Technologies Used
-- Frontend: React.js, HTML, CSS
+- 💻 Frontend: React.js, HTML, CSS

+🔐 Authentication: JSON Web Tokens (JWT)
-- Backend: Node.js, Express.js
+- 🖥️ Backend: Node.js, Express.js
-- Database: MongoDB
+- 🗄️ Database: MongoDB
-- API: TheMealDB API
+- 🌐 API: TheMealDB API
-- Styling: Bootstrap, Material-UI
+- 🎨 Styling: Bootstrap, Material-UI
-- Authentication: JSON Web Tokens (JWT)
+- 🔐 Authentication: TBA

 ## Installation
 ### Clone the repository: